buaalsy2003/CarND-Unscented-Kalman-Filter-Project/README.md

 * vx	       0.521125
 * vy	       0.53581

-It shows that UKF is more accurate regarding non-linear input.
+It shows that UKF is more accurate in handling non-linear equations.

 ## Future Work